nidhinnru/ecs-fargate-poc/README.md

 A Dockerfile is placed at the root of the repo which copies python file under "src" folder into container path.
 Entrypoint has been configured for runtime execution.

-Inorder to build the dockerfile and test the docker container locally, a docker-compose file is created with the volume mount, build contexts, environment variables(read from .env file located at root of the repo)
+In-order to build the dockerfile and test the docker container locally, a docker-compose file is created with the volume mount, build contexts, environment variables(read from .env file located at root of the repo)

 ```console
 version: "3.9"